'The Virginia economy has truly started to perform again' - Potomac Local

 There are 10,000 families on Virginia’s waiting list for Medicaid waivers.
 These are families with fully disabled juvenile and adult children who are incapable of living independently.
 A Medicaid “waiver” allows them to live at home or in group homes funded by the Commonwealth.
 Many families, such as military families, move to Virginia only to learn that our state is not supporting these services, services that are basic in most states.

 State employee salaries continue to lag behind the private sector.
 Recent reports have concluded that state employees would need a 26 percent pay increase to reach private sector parity.
-State attorneys’ salaries str 90 percent lower than comparable private sector salaries.
+State attorneys’ salaries are 90 percent lower than comparable private sector salaries.
 Until this year, the Virginia State Police had not had any new trooper positions authorized in over a decade.

 Environmental enforcement in Virginia is severely limited by inadequate staffing.
 Former Governor George Allen cut employees by 20 percent during his term and the Department of Environmental Quality has never recovered.
 We struggled to find funds this year to pay for actual staff at the newly-created Widewater State Park in the 36th District.
 The state has been sitting on the 1,000 acres for 30 years but has not had the money to open the park.